r00k/blog/_posts/2014-12-16-using-social-proof-to-get-your-talk-accepted.md

 4. Present to your local meetup.
 5. Ask the audience for honest feedback _and_ to tweet if they liked it.
 6. Save the tweets.
 Apply the feedback.
 7. Apply to your dream conference.
+Include the tweets.
 8. Get accepted.
 Prepare to crush it.
 [Email me](mailto: ben.orenstein@gmail.com) if you're freaking out.